-Ukraine is one of the new eastern neighbours of the EU.
+Ukraine is one of the eastern neighbours of the EU.
 After Ukraine became independent in 1991 the principles of the free market economy were introduced.
 Since the egg sector was privatised in 1998, it has shown remarkable progress.
 Although all major laying breeds can be found in the country, bird performance often lags behind their capabilities.
 However, in recent years performance has improved as a result of better management, improved feed quality and a modern health service.
 Two large companies with each millions of layers dominate the egg market in Ukraine: Ovostar and Avangard.
-Ukraine exports grew rapidly in recent years and in 2016 Ukraine was the most important supplier of eggs and egg products to the EU.
+Ukrainian exports grew rapidly in recent years and in 2017 Ukraine was the second largest supplier of eggs and egg products to the EU.

-In Ukraine there is no governmental legislation for a minimum space allowance for laying hens.
-It is estimated that on the farms the hens have between 350 and 400 cm per bird.
+In Ukraine there is no governmental legislation requiring a minimum space allowance for laying hens.
+It is estimated that on the farms the hens have between 400 and 450 cm2 per bird.
 The Ministry of Agriculture has the objective to adapt national legislation on animal welfare to the standards of the EU.
+A report from the government on aligning standards with the EU still has to be published.
 The exact time schedule is not known, but the year 2020 was mentioned (ITAVI, 2016).